Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 Here are 4 required steps to convert to class:`~pytorch_lightning.lite.LightningLite` or 3 code changes.

 1. Subclass class:`~pytorch_lightning.lite.LightningLite` and override its meth:`~pytorch_lightning.lite.LightningLite.run` method.
-2. Copy / paste your existing `run` function.
+2. Copy / paste the body of your existing `run` function.
 3. Apply ``self.setup`` over each model and optimizers pair, ``self.setup_dataloaders`` on all your dataloaders and replace ``loss.backward()`` by ``self.backward(loss)``
 4. Instantiate your ``Lite`` and call its meth:`~pytorch_lightning.lite.LightningLite.run` method.